-- Represented an owner of rights in online street maps in enforcing claims for unauthorised use of its maps.
+- Represented an owner of rights in online street maps in enforcing claims for unauthorized use of its maps.

-- Advised a Singapore broadcaster in a dispute relating to unauthorised access to sports broadcasts.
+- Advised a Singapore broadcaster in a dispute relating to unauthorized access to sports broadcasts.

 - Advised a US computer gaming company in a licensing dispute with a Chinese game distributor.